Today’s post is about pacing for pain management with chronic illness and why it’s important to people who are chronically ill, like me.

 - Do I need to bring a cushion because I’ll be sitting on a hard chair?

 - Will there even be any chairs?
-(Standing events are pure torture for me.
-Someone needs to help me out if I have to sit on the floor.)
+(Standing events are impossible.)

 - Do I need to carry anything with me?
-(I moved to tiny purses a long time ago.
-You’d be surprised what I can fit in there for necessities.)
+(I carry tiny purses now.
+We have a medical kit in our car.)

 - How much medication do I need to bring with me to get through X amount of time?

-Working from home allows me some freedoms, but not everyone has that luxury.
-I have plenty of chronically ill friends who can’t even work, so I count myself lucky for what I do have.
+Working from home allows me some freedom, but not everyone has that luxury.

 Having an invisible illness requires a complete lifestyle change and you can’t really understand it unless you are ill or you know someone like me.
 I hope this helps those of you out there that are suffering from illness and those of you who have someone in your life who is going through the same thing.